A voter card is necessary and serves many purposes. A list of its advantages is given below:

 - If you are delivering your application personally, then complete Form-6 which can be downloaded from the official website along with the residence proof and age proof (if you are between 18 and 21) and deliver it personally to the Voters’ Registration and EPIC Centre of your Assembly Constituency or you can go and deliver the form and proofs to the closest Designated Location.
 You can also give the documents to the Booth Level officer personally.

-If you are between 18 and 21 years of age, a coloured passport size photograph should be given with the application or handed over to Booth Level Officer who will come to the address specified to verify the information.
+If you are between 18 and 21 years of age, a colored passport size photograph should be given with the application or handed over to Booth Level Officer who will come to the address specified to verify the information.

 After completing your application voter card, status can be tracked either online or on phone.
 Read on to know how to check voter card status or click on this link.